Donor Advised Funds

 By working through carefully selected U.S. intermediary organizations, GCF can help you make a grant to support a cause overseas – and it will comply with U.S. tax law and the Patriot Act’s anti-terrorism provisions.
 In exchange for these services in a highly complex arena, the intermediary receives a fee ranging from 8-12%.
 If a donor wants to support a specific type of project (for example, a clean water project in Africa), but doesn’t know how to make the gift, GCF can help.

 IRS regulations require that a donor relinquish control over the gift at the time it is made.
 Donors only qualify for a tax deduction if they give the money to a public charity and relinquish the right to control it.
 GCF’s Governing Board is legally empowered to approve or deny a donor’s grant suggestion.
-If a donor suggests a grant to an organization that does not qualify for tax-exempt status, if it is clear that the donor would receive some benefit from the grant, or the organization is widely labeled a Hate Group, the Board would deny the request.
+If a donor suggests a grant to an organization that does not qualify for tax-exempt status, if it is clear that the donor would receive some benefit from the grant, the Board would deny the request.

 GCF may not issue a grant check that formally indicates it is intended to fulfill a pledge or commitment an advisor has made.
 There are specific IRS rules regarding the deductibility of charitable contributions for which donors receive a benefit.
 Because a gift to GCF results in a full charitable deduction, the donor may not receive goods and services in exchange for that gift.
 Further, the Pension Protection Act of 2006 expressly prohibits donors, advisors and related parties from receiving “more than incidental benefits.”
 Penalties apply for not following the rules.